One of the most important questions in evaluating a token sale is “What is the role of the token being sold?”

 Tokens can also play a role of being needed to access the network and pay transaction fees.
 It’s not the sole means of payment—other currencies can be used—but small amounts are needed to use the platform at all.
 In some ways, Ethereum and all platform blockchains are like this: the native cryptocurrency is just needed to pay gas fees, but people can still transfer (and pay with) meta-tokens.
 Another example is Melon, which accepts multiple forms of tokens as payment across the network but which also requires that transaction fees be paid in Melon tokens.

 There are other rights that we looked at that didn’t quite fit into the above typology but also weren’t quite a category on their own.
 For example, Synereo’s AMP token will be used to amplify content across the network.
 It doesn’t give profits to holders.
 Holders don’t have a say in governance.
 It’s unrelated to maintaining the network or creating blocks.
 It’s not a necessary transaction fee, and it’s not the only way to transfer value in the network.
 It is in its own category.
+Smith + Crown will be exploring these other tokens in future publications.

 Rights in Token Sales